This utility is deprecated in MySQL 5.6.20 and removed in MySQL 5.7

 The TCP/IP port number to use when connecting to the local server.

-the server is older than 5.5.3, which is when that statement
+--old_serveroption if the server is older than 5.5.3, which is when that statement was introduced.

 Be silent except for errors.

-Record master and slave status in the specified database
+Record source and replica status in the specified database

 Copy all databases with names that match the given regular expression.